drgrib/alfred/README.md

 ## A Simple Example
 Let's say we want to create a simple script filter that converts a given argument to title case, lowercase, or uppercase, which Go conveniently has built-in support to do.

 Let's start by prototyping our logic in Go with a `case.go` file in our workflow folder.
-We can just create a blank script filter for now and fill in the details later.
-This gives us access to the the workflow folder, where we can place our file.

-We can prototype our logic on the command line or in an editor of our choice using pure Go.
-First we just make sure we have the Alfred JSON right with a simple test for our function:
+We can prototype our logic on the command line or in an editor of our choice using pure Go:

 ``` go
 package main